foliant-docs/foliant/README-DOCKER-HUB.md

 $ docker-compose run --rm foliant make pdf
 ```

-If you want to use custom fonts in LaTeX, create a new Dockerfile inherited from foliant/foliant and install them in a `RUN` block:
+If you want to use custom fonts in LaTeX or seqdiag diagrams, create a new Dockerfile inherited from foliant/foliant and install them in a `RUN` block:

 ```dockerfile
 FROM foliant/foliant